Bobby Deol

-Vijay Singh Deol (born 27 January 1969), better known by his screen name Bobby Deol, is an Indian actor who primarily works in Hindi cinema.
-He has also appeared in Tamil and Telugu films.
+Vijay Singh Deol (born 27 January 1969), professionally known as Bobby Deol is an Indian actor who primarily works in Hindi cinema along with a few Tamil and Telugu films.
+In a career spanning more than three decades, Deol is known for portraying a range of unconventional roles in both films and OTT platforms.
 A member of the Deol family, he is the younger son of actor Dharmendra and the younger brother of actor Sunny Deol.

 After appearing as a child artist in Dharam Veer (1977), Deol had his first lead role in the romance Barsaat (1995), which won him the Filmfare Award for Best Male Debut.
 He subsequently starred in the commercially successful action thrillers Gupt (1997), Soldier (1998), Badal (2000), Bichhoo (2000), Ajnabee (2001), and Humraaz (2002).
 For Humraaz, he received a nomination for the Filmfare Award for Best Actor.
+He also starred with his father Dharmendra and brother Sunny Deol in commercially successful Apne (2007) and Yamla Pagla Deewana (2011).

-This was followed by a career downturn, during which his notable commercial successes were the ensemble films Apne (2007), Yamla Pagla Deewana (2011), Race 3 (2018), and Housefull 4 (2019).
+This was followed by a career downturn, during which his notable commercial successes were the ensemble films Race 3 (2018), and Housefull 4 (2019).
 In the 2020s, Deol found renewed success with the streaming projects Class of '83 (2020), Aashram (2020–present), Love Hostel (2022) and The Ba***ds of Bollywood (2025).
-He gained further acclaim for playing a villain in the top-grossing action film Animal (2023), which earned him a nomination for the Filmfare Award for Best Supporting Actor.
+He gained further acclaim for playing antagonist in the top-grossing action drama film Animal (2023), which earned him a nomination for the Filmfare Award for Best Supporting Actor.

 Early life and family

-Deol was born as Vijay Singh Deol in Bombay on 27 January 1969 into a Punjabi Jat family affiliated with the Arya Samaj, a Hindu monotheist and reformist movement.
+Deol was born in Bombay on 27 January 1969 as Vijay Singh Deol into a Punjabi Jat family affiliated with the Arya Samaj, a Hindu monotheist and reformist movement.
 He is the younger brother of Sunny Deol and also has two sisters Vijayta and Ajeeta who live in California.
 His step-mother is Hema Malini, through whom he has two paternal half-sisters, actress Esha Deol and Ahana Deol.
 His cousin Abhay Deol is also an actor.
 He is the paternal uncle of Bollywood actors Karan Deol and Rajveer Deol.
 Bobby completed his schooling at Mayo College in Ajmer, Rajasthan.
 After completing his schooling he obtained a bachelor of commerce degree from Mithibai College in Mumbai.